In Red

 You could tell the kid about the otters.
 Knowledge is power and all that.

-“Can’t,” she whispered slash panted then swallowed the loogie.
-“Scare the children,” she said, loudly, just as the boy and his mother walked past her.
+“Can’t,” she whispered-slash-panted then swallowed a particularly viscous loogie.
+“Scare the children,” she said, loudly, as the boy and his mother walked past her.

 The boy’s mother narrowed her eyes at Annabeth and pulled her son closer.
-He tried to hide behind his mother’s thigh–as if Annabeth was the monster and the thing under his arm wasn’t.
+He tried to hide behind her thigh–as if Annabeth was the monster and the thing under his arm wasn’t.

 A girl in a red and black leather jacket rose to her tiptoes and stuck her tongue into her date’s mouth.